wilmixjemin8/WALLET1.0/README.md

 ===============

-a)  WALLET  is to  view   Webcloudcomputing   website,application , Proxy  websites, and web applications
+a)  WALLET  is to  view   remote Webapplication  website,application , Proxy  websites, and web applications

 b)  WALLET  is  used  instead  of  mobile...

-c)  WALLET  is  for  viewing  Proxy  websites, cloud websites...
+c)  WALLET  is  for  viewing  Proxy  websites, remote  webapplication websites...

 d)  WALLET  is  faster  than  mobile..

 e)  SAVES  TIME AND  COST

-f)  WALLET  is   a  software  to  run   cloud  computing  websites...
+f)  WALLET  is   a  software  to  run   remote webapplication websites...

 g) WALLET is  used  in  computer....